 If you live outside of the U.S.A., please contact the nearest Mazda Distributor shown in this manual.

-Mazda 6 Owners Manual: Fuel injector inspection
+Mazda 6 Owners Manual: Variable valve timing actuator inspection